 Baird’s Tavern

-Francis Baird was a book maker in New York City and purchased 197 acres of land on the King’s Highway, which was then a major thoroughfare from Newburgh to Morristown, NJ and eventually to Philadelphia.
-His decision to move to Warwick is believed to have been motivated by onerous taxes levied by King George III on all paper and book times.
+Francis Baird was a book maker in New York City and purchased 197 acres of land and constructed his home and tavern on the King’s Highway, which was then a major thoroughfare from Newburgh to Morristown, NJ and eventually to Philadelphia.
+His decision to move to Warwick is believed to have been motivated by onerous taxes levied by King George III on all paper items and books.

 The Tavern: